Thiruvananthapuram Metro: Plan

+Phase 1

 Cost

 The cost of the project, based in April 2012 prices, was ₹27.0256 billion excluding taxes of ₹4.75 billion.
 The cost to construct each kilometre of the metro was estimated as ₹ 1617.1 million.
 The Design, Build-Operate-Transfer (DBOT) mode was proposed.
 The State and Union governments were to each pay 20% of the cost, and the rest was to be paid by other investors such as banks.

 In the 2012 State Budget, finance minister K. M. Mani, allotted ₹200 million for the Thiruvananthapuram project.
 The project will be financed in part by a 5% state government surcharge on petrol and diesel sales.
 The surcharge is expected to bring in ₹ 2.50 billion per year.

 The operation and maintenance costs are divided into three major parts - staff costs, maintenance cost which include expenditure towards upkeep and maintenance of the system and consumables, and energy costs.

 In 2015, the cost for the Technocity - Karamana section was revised to ₹ 4,219 crore.